 In High School, I attended a military boarding school in Oklahoma.
 Known as the “West Point of the South West”, the Oklahoma Military Academy was well run and had a good staff of former military professionals.
 I went back for the 50th Anniversary of my 1968 graduation in June of 2018.
-That school made me a better soldier in the Army when I joined in 1969.
+That school made me a better soldier when I joined the Army in 1969.

 A photo I shot reunion weekend in 2018, 50 years since I was last there.
 The memorial above honors the Cadets who were Killed during WW II, Korea and the 21 who died in Vietnam.

 It took me 6 years to get my undergraduate degree from the University of Texas at Austin.
-I had the GI Bill, and I worked part-time and I was in No hurry!!
+I had the GI Bill, and I worked part-time in FM radio and television and I was in No hurry!!
 Who wanted to leave Austin in the 70’s?!?

-I picked up an FCC 1st Phone Ticket and got an entry-level gig in Austin at KLRN-TV.
+I picked up an FCC 1st Phone Ticket and got an entry-level gig in Austin at KLRN-TV and KLRN FM Radio.

 I was a “go-fer” on the PBS Music Show Austin City Limits (which is still on the air!) and most summers I went out and worked Pipeline Construction around the nation.
 (New Mexico, Oklahoma, Michigan, Alabama, W. Virginia and Texas of course.)
 As I finally was getting around to graduating I sent my Resume all over the country.
 I got a job as a VR (Vacation Relief) at NBC Washington.
 I was made a permanent hire 3 weeks after I started.

 In DC there were always lots of cool courses on the various campus sites in the city.
 NBC paid for coursework that was related to your professional responsibilities.
 I took at least 10 continuing education classes over the years– from graduate programs in the area.
-I picked up a Six Sigma Green Belt and ITIL certifications which were pretty standard in management programs.
+When GE bought NBC– the CEO Jack Welch was a Six Sigma evangelist!
+So everyone from middle level management up was required to achieve Six Sigma Green Belt certification.
+It was part of your annual review!
+And it was mandatory!
+I moved to ABC on the West Coast in the 2000’s and ITIL certification was mandatory for tech-management there.
+I’m not much for mathematics– but I actually passed both (Six-Sigma and ITIL).
+I wish I’d learned them earlier in my career.
+Life-long continuing education is no longer optional.

-After spending 18 years in the field as a Cameraman/Editor/Field producer/Tech Ops I took a Masters Degree at American University and then I promptly descended into management.
-I had a blast in the AU graduate program.
-And I was invited back to teach in the Film and Video program as an adjunct in 2000/01/02.
-There was always an interesting course each year somewhere in the region.
-I took advantage of it.
+After spending 20 years in the field as a Cameraman/Editor/Field producer/Tech Ops TD, I took a Masters Degree at American University in Washington DC and then I moved into management.
+The AU graduate program was a blast.
+Most of the students were mid-career professionals from around the city.
+I could not have had more fun in an academic program.
+They invited me back to teach in the Film and Video program as adjunct faculty.
+I taught one semester a year while working in management at NBC Washington.
+And then in 2003 I took a management position at ABC in Los Angeles.